GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

 # 4. Running PGGB
-An indtroduction to pangenome graph construction with PGGB
+An introduction to pangenome graph construction with PGGB

-## How does the pggb graph build work?
+## How does the PGGB graph build work?

 !!! info ""

-    pggb builds pangenome variation graphs from a set of input sequences.
+    PGGB builds pangenome variation graphs from a set of input sequences.

     A pangenome variation graph is a kind of generic multiple sequence alignment.
 It lets us understand any kind of sequence variation between a collection of genomes.
 It shows us similarity where genomes walk through the same parts of the graph, and differences where they do not.

-    pggb generates this kind of graph using an all-to-all alignment of input sequences (wfmash), graph induction (seqwish), and progressive normalization (smoothxg, gfaffix).
-After construction, pggb generates diagnostic visualizations of the graph (odgi).
-A variant call report (in VCF) representing both small and large variants can be generated based on any reference genome included in the graph (vg). pggb writes its output in GFAv1 format, which can be used as input by numerous "genome graph" and pangenome tools, such as the vg and odgi toolkits.
+    PGGB generates this kind of graph using an all-to-all alignment of input sequences (wfmash), graph induction (seqwish), and progressive normalization (smoothxg, gfaffix).
+After construction, PGGB generates diagnostic visualizations of the graph (odgi).
+A variant call report (in VCF) representing both small and large variants can be generated based on any reference genome included in the graph (vg).
+PGGB writes its output in GFAv1 format, which can be used as input by numerous "genome graph" and pangenome tools, such as the vg and odgi toolkits.

-    pggb has been tested at scale in the Human Pangenome Reference Consortium (HPRC) as a method to build a graph from the draft human pangenome.
+    PGGB has been tested at scale in the Human Pangenome Reference Consortium (HPRC) as a method to build a graph from the draft human pangenome.

     more details can be find [(PGGB)](https://github.com/pangenome/pggb)